Femtech Startup Funding 2025-2026

 Which categories attract disproportionately large checks in the femtech market?

-As of June 2026, Fertility Care Platforms attracted the most disproportionately large checks in the femtech market.
-Over the past 12 months, the category had 21.74% of deals but 28.31% of capital, giving it a capital-share-to-deal-share ratio of 1.30.
+As of July 2026, Hormonal Health Platforms attract the most disproportionately large checks in the femtech market.
+Over the past 12 months, the category captured 38.06% of capital from only 22.22% of deals.

 Which geographies matter most for fundraising in the femtech market?

-For more context on the regional split, see our full market deck on femtech.
+For more context on regional opportunities, see our deeper analysis of the femtech market.

 Is the femtech opportunity set broad or concentrated in one hub?